About

 I'm a Board Certified Coach (BCC) and ordained Unitarian Universalist (UU) minister.
 Unitarian Universalism allows me to be spiritually fluid, which means I honor all spiritual orienting systems and meet people where they are.

 I was an executive coach when the idea of seminary wouldn't leave my heart and soul.
 I received a Master of Divinity from Iliff School of Theology and am an adjunct instructor there.
-I'm also on the Board of Directors and contribute to the curriculum of UU Wellspring, a program for spiritual deepening.

 As a member of the Unitarian Universalist Minister Association and Spiritual Directors International, I am bound by the ethics and codes of conduct each provides.
-Monthly, I receive supervision from Rev. Daniel Prechtel.
-I receive training and mentoring from Laurie Rainey Schmidt.
-More about them and other teachers below under Inspiration.

 I was an executive coach when the idea of seminary wouldn't leave my heart and soul.
 I received a Master of Divinity from Iliff School of Theology and am an adjunct instructor there.
-I'm also on the Board of Directors and contribute to the curriculum of UU Wellspring, a program for spiritual deepening.

 As a member of the Unitarian Universalist Minister Association and Spiritual Directors International, I am bound by the ethics and codes of conduct each provides.
-Monthly, I receive supervision from Rev. Daniel Prechtel.
-I receive training and mentoring from Laurie Rainey Schmidt.
-More about them and other teachers below under Inspiration.

 The Wheel of the Year - a collage I made.